 AI search platforms ignore domain authority completely.
 They don’t consider backlinks in recommendation algorithms.

-Competitive Gap Analysis identifies buyer questions where no competitor has published a definitive answer, creating immediate citation opportunities for companies that publish comprehensive, structured responses first.
+Competitive Gap Analysis identifies buyer questions where no competitor has published a definitive answer.
+This creates immediate citation opportunities for companies that publish comprehensive, structured responses first.

-First-Mover Citation Advantage occurs when the first company to achieve comprehensive coverage in a topic area becomes the default recommendation AI platforms return for 12-18 months, even as competitors publish similar content later, with early movers achieving 120x impressions, 18x traffic, and 12-18 month advantage (Xponent21 analysis of 120 domains).
+First-Mover Citation Advantage occurs when the first company to achieve comprehensive coverage in a topic area becomes the default recommendation.
+AI platforms return this recommendation for 12-18 months, even as competitors publish similar content later.
+Early movers achieve 120x impressions, 18x traffic, and 12-18 month advantage.
+Xponent21 analyzed 120 domains and found this pattern.

 Strengths: